 Get the Rosemary Pizza Patate recipe and nutrition info here.

 3. Luncheon Chicken Salad Pizza

 This pizza is packed with protein, offering 27 grams in one slice.
 "This is a really interesting take on a pizza because it's like eating a healthier chicken salad sandwich," Rizzo says.
 Although there is a little bit of fat from the mayo, it's a much healthier option than a pizza that packs in loads of cheese, she says.
 Plus, it's ready in just 30 minutes.

 Get the Luncheon Chicken Salad Pizza recipe and nutrition info here.

 4. Gluten-Free Margherita Protein Pizza

-This classic pizza pumps up the protein and boasts a gluten-free crust.
-"This is a good option because it has more protein than your typical margherita pizza would have," says Maggie Michalczyk, RD.
-"I'm all for creative ways to add more veggies and cauliflower in this recipe does just that," she adds.
-The protein helps round the dish out as a meal and keeps you fuller for longer.
+This classic pizza pumps up the protein and suits plenty of diets with a gluten-free crust.
+"This is a good option because it has more protein than your typical Margherita pizza would have," Maggie Michalczyk, RD, says.
+"I'm all for creative ways to add more veggies and cauliflower in this recipe does just that," she says.
 Plus, it's low in carbs, with just 5 grams a slice.

 Get the Gluten-Free Margherita Protein Pizza recipe and nutrition info here.